tauri-apps/tao/.changes/apply-dark-mode-to-menus.md

 "tao": patch
 ---

-On Windows an additional undocumented function needs to be called to apply the dark mode theme to menus.
+On Windows, apply dark mode app-wide to some controls like context menus.